Return to Articles

 Treasury Yield Curve

 What Is a Yield Curve?
 “A yield curve is a line that plots yields (interest rates) of bonds having equal credit quality but differing maturity dates.
 The slope of the yield curve gives an idea of future interest rate changes and economic activity.”
-Investopedia
+Investopedi

 You can see the short-term yields are higher than the longer-term yields.
 This graph illustrates the various treasury yields along a timeline.
 This is called the yield curve.